 At Kadetskaya Law Firm, we have a high success rate of recovering the benefits our clients were rightfully entitled to.

-Our ERISA attorneys work on a contingent fee basis – it means you will not need to pay unless you recover the proceeds.
+Our ERISA employee benefits attorneys work on a contingent fee basis – it means you will not need to pay unless you recover the life insurance death benefits.
 Only then will we charge a reasonable legal fee.
 We take pride in offering competitive contingent fee structures and will work with you to ensure you are comfortable with the fee.

 Here are a few cases successfully handled by our ERISA lawyers: